-The first decision to make is whether you want to engage actively with AI or not.
-Some organizations pursue a deliberate strategy of not adopting external AI tools-and that is a valid choice.
-But, if you decide to move forward with AI, there's no point in moving tepidly.
-You'll learn little from gingerly poking AI around the edges.
+If you decide to move forward with AI, there's no point in moving tepidly.
+You'll learn little from gingerly poking AI around the edges - you'll get the impression that it offers little value.
 The only useful approach is to go all in.